The unsolicited messages I received when I officially launched V1.0 of JenKuo.com in May 2020 overwhelmed me with a mix of emotions…

-What I Had To Learn
+Important Lessons I Had To Learn

-“Your level of success will seldom succeed your level of personal development”— Jim Rohn
+“Your level of success will seldom succeed your level of personal development.”— Jim Rohn

 I learned self-compassion and self-love.

-3 Steps I Took That Changed Everything
+3 Things That Changed Everything

-1. I got real with myself and made a decision.
+1. I got real with myself and made a decision

 Am I just saying I want it or do I really want it?